Neomill/social-proof-section-master-solution/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**

+!learnings
+with display flex: if gap property has been set, it is keep even the flex-direction has been change.

+by default, if an element is set to display flex everything is stretch to the same height, all the height of the children elements will be set to element with that has a largest height, in short if the largest height of the element within a flex element is 80px, all of the children elements will have 80px height.